nnishant776/devcontainer-template/README.md

 ```
 Given that `docker` is the most prevalant choice for most user, container oschestration through `docker-compose.yaml` is readily supported.

-**NOTE**:
+> [!NOTE]
-> Currrently, choosing `pod` for container management requires that you choose the runtime as `podman` as the `docke` runtime doesn't support launching containers through pod specification.
+> Currrently, choosing `pod` for container management requires that you choose the runtime as `podman` as the `docker` runtime doesn't support launching containers through pod specification.

 ### Enable build optimization
 If you plan to use this template for multiple projects on the same machine, changing the `_optimized` setting to `true` would be helpful with the container build times.
 This option allows the runtimes to do multi-stage builds as it creates separate layered base and development images.
 As long as the steps are not modified, the existing base and dev images should drastically reduce the time to bring up new devcontainers in different projects